ber2/slides/2023-07-04-using-data-sketches/index.md

 }
 ```

-In order to build a sketching algorithm for counts:
+In order to build a sketching algorithm for unique counts:
 - Extend this trait
 - Test quality of estimates
 - Test internal consistency of methods